The importance of work experience

 Large employers sometimes offer work experience schemes suitable for 16 year olds upwards.
 Check any age or qualification requirements.
 Applicants are often asked to complete an on-line application and may be asked to interview.

-Degree courses with a year in industry are becoming more common and can be found in areas such as engineering, science, business, marketing, media and vocational areas, such as town planning.
+Degree courses (often called sandwich degrees) with a year in industry are becoming more common and can be found in areas such as engineering, science, business, marketing, media and vocational areas, such as town planning.

 Gap Year, seasonal work and voluntary work websites can be useful to find relevant experience in the UK and abroad